 The purpose of the program is to:

 Students must meet the requirements for admission to York College, including the standards of proficiency in the basic skills areas of reading, writing and mathematics.
-Students who pass the CUNY assessment tests are eligible to enroll in General Education courses and additional prerequisite courses as listed:
+Students who pass the CUNY assessment tests are eligible to enroll in General Education or Pathways courses and additional prerequisite courses as listed.

-- Completion of the 56 required General Education and prerequisite credits
+- Completion of all required General Education or Pathways and prerequisite credits

-- A minimum grade point average (GPA) of 3.0 in all General Education and prerequisite credits.
+- A minimum grade point average (GPA) of 3.0 in all General Education or Pathways and prerequisite credits.

-- A grade of "C" or better in each General Education and Prerequisite course.
+- A grade of “C” or better in each General Education or Pathways and Prerequisite course.

 - Completion of all required lower division Writing Intensive (WI) Courses.